-Please note: This article is still relevant but there is a newer version which you may want to read.
-You can find it here.
+Please note: This article is still relevant but there is a newer version on the topic of unlocking your iPhone passcode I suggest you look at.

 So you don’t know or have forgotten the passcode on your iPhone and you can’t access it.

 Don’t panic, there is something you can do about it so that you can access your device again.